-Both the Sun Ultra 450 workstation and the Ultra Enterprise 450 server can accommodate up to 20 internal UltraSCSI disk drives.
-Each drive is labeled with a disk slot number between 0 and 19.
+The Enterprise 250 server can accommodate up to six internal UltraSCSI disk drives.
+Each drive is labeled with a disk slot number between 0 and 5.

-In order to perform a disk hot-plug procedure, you must know the slot number of the faulty disk (0 through 19) and its logical device name (for example, c2t3d0).
+In order to perform a disk hot-plug procedure, you must know the slot number of the faulty disk (0 through 5) and its logical device name (for example, c0t11d0).
 If you know the disk slot number, it is possible to determine the logical device name, and vice versa.
-It is also possible to determine both the disk slot number and the logical device name if you know the physical device name (such as /devices/pci@6,4000/scsi@4,1/sd@3,0).
+It is also possible to determine both the disk slot number and the logical device name if you know the physical device name (such as /devices/pci@1f,4000/scsi@3/sd@b,0).
 Physical device names are typically provided in SCSI error messages generated by software.